 The BC also recognizes that Verisign has requested a change to give more flexibility for the registry to take action to prevent the registration of particular domain names when necessary in order to protect the security and stability of the DNS and the Internet.
 In addition, Verisign has requested more flexibility to offer training, technical support, marketing or incentive programs for the purpose of supporting the development of the Internet in underserved markets.

-While the BC generally supports the renewal of the .NET registry agreement including Verisign’s requested changes, the BC recommends that the .NET registry adhere to selected requirements mandated by the new gTLD Program.
-In particular, the BC requests that the requirements for Thick Whois, Trademark Claims service, and Uniform Rapid Suspension are included in the renewal agreement for the operation of the .NET registry.Outlined below is the rationale for this request.
+Additionally, the BC believes in the principle of equal treatment.
+Under this as ICANN's contracts evolve to suit changing market conditions, the ICANN contract renewal process should be the opportunity to upgrade older contracts to the new standards.
+This is fair both from a public interest perspective and from a competition law perspective.
+Under the ICANN process the contract parties are in the room when the conditions for new market entrants are being set.
+Under these unusual circumstances the contract parties cannot expect their older contracts to be immune from the changes they themselves are imposing on their future competitors.

+In the context of .NET therefore, ICANN should seek as a fundamental principle to amend this contract to minimally include requirements for Thick Whois.

+Outlined below is the rationale for this request.

 Collection, Maintenance and Dissemination of Thick Whois